nats-io/nats-architecture-and-design/adr/ADR-8.md

 - a value received from either of these methods with this header set indicates the data has been deleted.
 A delete operation is turned into a `key not found` error in basic gets and into a `Entry` with the correct operation value set in watchers or history.

-When the bucket supports MarkerTTLs clients will receive messages with a header`Nats-Marker-Reason` with these possible values and behaviors:
+When the bucket supports Marker TTLs clients will receive messages with a header`Nats-Marker-Reason` with these possible values and behaviors:

 | Value    | Behavior         |
 |----------|------------------|